-Two vertices $u$ and $u' \in U$ are connected by a \textit{series of butterflies} if there exists a sequence of vertices $u = u_1, u_2, \ldots, u_k = u'$ such that for each $i$, some butterfly contains $u_i $ and $u_{i+1}$.
-This connectivity condition helps to distinguish the dense regions that are only connected by an edge, which are otherwise considered as a single combined subgraph.
+Two vertices $a$ and $b \in U$ are connected by a \textit{series of butterflies} if there exists a sequence of vertices $a = u_1, u_2, \ldots, u_k = b$ such that some butterfly contains $u_i $ and $u_{i+1}$, for each $i$.
+This connectivity condition helps to separate the dense regions that are only connected by an edge, which are otherwise considered as a single combined subgraph.
 Butterfly density of a $k$-tip is obtained by ensuring a lower bound on the number of butterflies that each vertex participates.
 Note that a vertex with many butterflies does not imply a dense region by itself; it should also be surrounded by other vertices incident to many butterflies.
-In addition, we define the \textbf{tip number} of a vertex, denoted as $\theta$, to indicate the extent of density around a vertex.

-Figure~\ref{fig:big} illustrates some $k$-tip examples, where $U$ and $V$ cover the vertices on the left ($A-F$) and right ($1-6$), respectively.
-There are nine butterflies in total: $AB12, AB23, AC23,$ $ BC23, CD34, DE45, DF45,EF45$ and $EF56$.
-Vertices $A$ and $F$ take part in one butterfly while the others in $U$ are involved in more.
-So, the entire graph is a $1$-tip, shown with the orange line.
-If we look at the subgraph induced by the vertices $B, C, D$, and $E$, we see a different picture.
-In that subgraph, butterfly counts of vertices $B$ and $E$ are three, and $C$ and $D$ are four.
-Thus, this subgraph is a $3$-tip, shown in the red line.
-Note that all the vertices in the $3$-tip are connected.
-We also say that $\tip{A}$=$\tip{F}$=$1$ (orange nodes) since they are only contained in the $1$-tip, and other vertices have $\theta$=$3$ (red nodes).
-Algorithm to find the tip numbers of vertices, and all the $k$-tips is given in Section~\ref{sec:alg}.